IshanBaliyan/IshanBaliyan/README.md

 </a>

 ## 🎯 What I'm currently doing
-- 🌱 In Summer 2021, I'm currently learning ...
+- 🌱 In Summer 2021, I'm currently ...
-  - Harvard CS50x: Introduction to Computer Science Online Course
+  - Attending the Google Computer Science Summer Institute
-  - Cracking the Coding Interview
+  - Helping run Robotics Camps for FIRST Robotics Canada

 - 📖 I’m currently reading ...
   - How to Win Friends & Influence People by Dale Carnegie